Delano Lewis: Politics

 Lewis was involved in the effort to establish home rule for Washington, D.C.; the District of Columbia Home Rule Act was adopted by the U.S. Congress in 1973.
 He was a chair of the home rule committee for VOICE, the Voice of Informed Community Expression, a group formed after the 1968 riots in Washington.

-He later ran for a seat on the Council of the District of Columbia (Washington's city council), losing to Barry.
-It was his only run for political office, although he was considered a leading candidate for Mayor of the District of Columbia for years, and was often described as a power broker in Washington, D.C. politics.
+Lewis later ran for a seat on the Council of the District of Columbia (Washington's city council), losing to Barry.
+It was his only run for political office, although he was considered a leading candidate for Mayor of the District of Columbia for years, and was often described as a power broker in Washington, D.C., politics.
 When he resigned from NPR, he declared that he would not be running for any public office.

-Personal life
+Personal life and death

-Lewis is a member of Alpha Phi Alpha fraternity and was elected president while at University of Kansas.
+Lewis was a member of Alpha Phi Alpha fraternity and was elected president of it while at the University of Kansas.